-Here’s why filters are so important and why you shouldn’t go without one.
+Here’s why your air filter is so important and why you shouldn’t go without one.

-The air brought in by your system is not clean.
+The air brought in by your HVAC system is not clean.
 There are varying levels of dust and other debris, not to mention mold, bacteria, and other allergens.
 Without an effective removal process, dust and debris will get stuck in your system and cause damage.
-Therefore, a filter helps to keep your system clean and efficient.
+Therefore, a filter helps to remove particles from the air flowing through your system, keeping it clean and efficient.

 Similarly, a clogged filter will reduce airflow in your system and make it work harder to get to the right temperature.
 Having a clean filter keeps the dust and debris out of the air you breathe and away from the components of your HVAC system.

-Air filters also help reduce dust and other particulate matter in the air you breathe.
+Air filters are designed to provide clean air, which also means they are great at removing allergens from your home as well as dust and other particulate matter in the air you breathe.
 As air cycles through your home, the filter collects the particles that could cause allergic reactions or harm to your health.
 If you have a clean filter but still feel like your home’s air could be cleaner, you may benefit from a whole-home air purifying system.
+Air purifiers can work in conjunction with your HVAC system’s air filters to eliminate airborne and surface particles commonly found in the home.
+If you’re interested in purchasing an air purification system for your Dallas area home, contact our Carrollton indoor air quality specialists today to learn more.

-For top-to-bottom maintenance and repair on your HVAC system, turn to the team that Texans have trusted for 30 years, Lex Air Conditioning and Heating.
-Contact us today at (972) 217-8955 to learn more about how we can help keep your home comfortable.
+For top-to-bottom HVAC maintenance and heating and cooling system repair services, turn to the team that Texans have trusted for 30 years, Lex Air Conditioning and Heating.
+Contact our Carrollton HVAC technicians today at (972) 217-8955 to learn more about what kind of air filter you need and how we can help keep your home comfortable.